takuti/takuti.me/_content/en/note/cross-validation-julia-recommender.md

 images: [/images/cross-validation-julia-recommender/matrix.png]
 lastmod: '2022-09-02'
-keywords: [recommendation, evaluation, events, recommender, diversity, validation, julia, cross, item, train]
+keywords: [recommendation, evaluation, events, recommender, diversity, validation, julia, cross, item, user]
-recommendations: [/note/novelty-diversity-serendipity/, /note/hello-faust/, /note/recsys-2022/]
+recommendations: [/note/novelty-diversity-serendipity/, /note/hello-faust/, /note/juliacon-2022/]
 ---

 When it comes to building data-driven applications, evaluation matters.
 It matters A LOT, and an evaluation process is not always the same as how we calculate accuracy in the machine learning context (cf. [Recommender Diversity is NOT Inversion of Similarity](/note/recommender-diversity/)).
 Moreover, commonly speaking, online evaluation is the king to capture the unique characteristics of real-world events.